Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 1: Verify Name Availability

-Before filing a DBA, county records need to be searched to be sure no other business in the county is using the same name.
+Before filing a DBA, county records need to be searched to be sure no other business in the county uses the same name.
 Most of the counties have an online database to quickly search through.

 Step 2: Obtain the Assumed Name Form

-A form has to be obtained from the County Clerk’s office in every county where the business will operate.
-Some have the form online, while others require the form to be picked up at the office.
+A form must be obtained from the County Clerk’s office in every county where the business will operate.
+Some counties have the form online, while others require it to be picked up at the office.

 Step 3: Fill out the Certificate of Assumed Name Form